Connect Azure Database for MySQL - Flexible Server with private access connectivity method

 7. For SSH public key source, leave the default of Generate new key pair, and then type myKey for the Key pair name.

-8. Under Inbound port rules > Public inbound ports, choose Allow selected ports and then select SSH (22) and HTTP (80) from the dropdown.
+8. Under Inbound port rules > Public inbound ports, choose Allow selected ports and then select SSH (22) and HTTP (80) from the dropdown list.

 9. Select Networking page to configure the virtual network.
 For the virtual network, choose the vnetenvironment1 created for the Azure Database for MySQL Flexible Server instance.